Lassi Benefits: It's Not Just A Drink, It's Food for Healthy Bones

 Lassi for Healthy Bones

-Lassis made with water instead of milk are still a good source of calcium, but they don't have as much vitamin D. If you're vegan or lactose intolerant, make sure to get your vitamin D from other sources such as fortified foods or supplements.
+Lassis made with water rather than milk are still rich in calcium, but they’re going to have a lower vitamin D content.
+If you’re vegan or lactose intolerant, make sure you’re getting your vitamin D elsewhere – for example, also fortified.

 Lassi Side effects at Night